2025 German federal election: Constituency seats

+As a result of the 2023 reform to fix the size at 630 seats, out of 299 constituencies, only 276 covered with a state-wide second vote coverage received the associated constituency seats.
 The CDU/CSU won 172 constituency seats, while the SPD got 44 and the AfD 42.
-The Greens got 12 constituency seats, with Die Linke securing six.
+The Greens got 12 constituency seats, with Die Linke securing 6.
 The AfD swept through the former East German states, winning 41 constituencies out of 44.
 It also won Marzahn – Hellersdorf constituency in eastern Berlin, making it the first time in its history it has won a seat in the capital.
-In 23 constituencies, the candidate with the most votes was not elected, due to a lack of second vote coverage.
-Those include 18 Union candidates - 15 from the CDU and three from the CSU - as well as four would-be delegates from the AfD and one more from the SPD.
-The average vote for BSW in states where they ran is 2.5%.
-In some of those states like Thuringia they ran in all constituencies.